tonyhasson/my_ezql/README.md

 This library was made by Tony Hasson , a 25 year old student of Computer Science.

-I made this project because I noticed that I had to use to much SQL queries in Python and that didn't seem right to me,so I wanted to make a library that will Mysql more pythonic and easier to use(hence the name my_ezql).
+I made this project because I noticed that I had to use too much SQL queries in Python and that didn't seem right to me,so I wanted to make a library that will make MySQL more pythonic and easier to use(hence the name my_ezql).

 Feel free to use this library freely and suggest any approvments that come to mind.